gytcrt/randomwalk/content/posts/cursor-losing-money-for-user/index.md

 ## Conclusion

 My estimation in this post is based on a rough assumption of LLM API price and does not include any cost from platform infra or fixed cost.
-However, it still demonstrates that Cursor users like me are using way more resources than they are paying for the subscription.
+However, it still demonstrates that Cursor users like me are using way more resources than they are paying for their subscriptions.

 So who's paying for the users?
 Investors.